Skip to content

 adding salted water to a stand mixer

-Transfer the dough to a sheet of parchment paper and place it into the refrigerator for 20 minutes to be easy to work with.
-The dough will be very sticky coming straight out of the mixing bowl.
+Chill: I transfer the dough onto a sheet of parchment paper and place it in the refrigerator for 20 minutes.
+This step makes it much easier to work with since the dough is very sticky right out of the mixing bowl.

 adding dough to a parchment sheet

-Add the remaining butter and flour to a standing mixer bowl.
+Prepare butter block : I add the remaining butter and flour to my stand mixer bowl.

 adding butter and flour to a bowl